Exeter (CDP), New Hampshire

-Exeter is a census-designated place (CDP) and the main village in the town of Exeter, Rockingham County, New Hampshire, United States.
+Exeter is a census-designated place (CDP) and the main village in the town of Exeter, New Hampshire, United States.
 The population of the CDP was 10,109 at the 2020 census, out of 16,049 in the entire town.

 Geography

 The CDP is in the southeastern part of the town of Exeter, on both sides of the Exeter River where it flows into the tidal Squamscott River.
 The CDP is bordered to the northeast by the town of Stratham and to the east by New Hampshire Route 101, Dearborn Brook, and New Hampshire Route 88 (Holland Way and Hampton Falls Road).
 The southern edge of the CDP is formed by an unnamed brook and the Exeter River.
 The western border of the CDP follows the Pan Am Railways line and the Little River to Colcord Pond.
 The northern border follows Allard Street and Epping Road (New Hampshire Route 27), passes through woodlands to Oak Street Extension, then follows Forest Street, Wadleigh Street, Salem Street, the Pan Am Railways line again, and Norris Brook to the Squamscott River, which it follows north to the Stratham town line.

 NH Route 101 bypasses the CDP to the north, with access from three exits.
 Route 101 leads east 4 mi to Interstate 95 in Hampton and west 26 mi to Interstate 93 in Manchester.
 New Hampshire Route 108 passes through the center of the CDP, leading north 12 mi to Durham and south 18 mi to Haverhill, Massachusetts.
 New Hampshire Route 27 passes through the center of Exeter as Main Street, Water Street, and High Street, and leads east and west parallel to Route 101.
 New Hampshire Route 111 runs west out of town as Front Street, leading 7 mi to Kingston, and heads east out of town with Route 27 before splitting east-northeast to North Hampton.
 New Hampshire Route 88 leads southeast from the east side of Exeter 5 mi to Hampton Falls.
 Route 85 leads north from the center of the CDP 4 mi to Newfields.
 New Hampshire Route 111A leads west from Exeter 7 mi to Brentwood.

 According to the U.S. Census Bureau, the Exeter CDP has a total area of 12.0 sqkm, of which 11.6 sqkm are land and 0.4 sqkm, or 3.24%, are water.
 The Squamscott River, which starts in the CDP at the head of tide where the Exeter River flows into it, runs north from Exeter to Great Bay.